faso/Faso.Blazor.SpinKit/README.md

 ## Usage

+1) Install the package by running

+`dotnet add package Faso.Blazor.SpinKit`

+or search "Faso.Blazor.SpinKit" in the NuGet directory

-1) Include the following in your component:
+2) Include the following directly in your component or `_Imports.razor`:

 `@using Faso.Blazor.SpinKit`

-2) Place one of the 11 available spinners in your markup (presented in the same order here as on the [demo website](https://tobiasahlin.com/spinkit/)):
+3) Place one of the 11 available spinners in your markup (presented in the same order here as on the [demo website](https://tobiasahlin.com/spinkit/)):
 ```
 <SpinKitRotatingPlane/ >
 <SpinKitDoubleBounce/ >